-Over the last forty-five years, Morvillo Abramowitz Grand Iason & Anello PC has established itself as a respected litigation boutique known for its seasoned and talented trial lawyers.
+Over the last fifty years, Morvillo Abramowitz Grand Iason & Anello PC has established itself as a respected litigation boutique known for its seasoned and talented trial lawyers.
 The firm is the first port of call for many corporations and individuals on their most sensitive and high-profile white collar and regulatory matters and sophisticated business disputes.

 Our roots trace back to 1972 and the predecessor firm, Martin and Obermaier.
 Former government colleagues, John Martin's and Otto Obermaier’s boutique firm represented businessmen and political officials embroiled in ‘sensitive’ matters that New York’s large firms steered clear of at that time.
 One year later, Robert G. Morvillo, a former head of the Securities Fraud Unit of the United States Attorney’s Office for the Southern District of New York in Manhattan and a former Chief of its Criminal Division, joined them and the firm’s name changed to Martin, Obermaier, and Morvillo.
 White collar defense work was their focus, reflecting increases in federal resources being deployed to white collar crime and the subsequent increases in indictments against corporate executives.
 Merrill Lynch became an early client of the firm, with Morvillo serving as the financial giant’s principal outside counsel on regulatory issues.

 In 1979, after serving as Chief of the Criminal Division in the United States Attorney’s Office for the Southern District of New York, Elkan Abramowitz joined the firm, succeeding John Martin, who in 1980, left private practice for public service, as United States Attorney for the Southern District of New York, and later became a United States District Judge for the Southern District of New York.
 Abramowitz had previously served as Assistant Deputy Mayor for the City of New York and as a Special Counsel to the Select Committee on Crime for the U.S. House of Representatives.